New VA-BU-CLF Brain Bank report marks 1,000 brain donation milestone

 CTE is a global problem, but due to a lack of brain tissue, few researchers outside the United States can study CTE, creating a lack of awareness that CTE exists outside the U.S. CTE has been diagnosed in athletes with a history of playing global sports such a football (soccer), rugby, and ice hockey, and in countries including the United Kingdom, Australia, and Brazil.
 The sheer number of CTE cases diagnosed in the U.S. in the last decade has surprised researchers and raised the concern that CTE is far more prevalent in contact sports than once thought.
 We urgently need answers, and the Concussion Legacy Foundation Global Brain Bank will activate scientists from every corner of the globe in the fight against CTE.

-CLF Global Brain Bank collaborators include the Australian Sports Brain Bank, a partnership between Royal Prince Alfred Hospital and the University of Sydney's Brain and Mind Centre; the Biobank for Aging Studies at the University of São Paulo in Brazil; and the New Zealand Sports Human Brain Bank at the University of Auckland's Centre for Brain Research.
+CLF Global Brain Bank collaborators include the Australian Sports Brain Bank, a partnership between Royal Prince Alfred Hospital and the University of Sydney's Brain and Mind Centre; the Biobank for Aging Studies at the University of São Paulo in Brazil; the New Zealand Sports Human Brain Bank at the University of Auckland's Centre for Brain Research; and the Concussion Legacy Project in the UK, a partnership between the Concussion Legacy Foundation UK and the Jeff Astle Foundation led by Dr. Gabriele DeLuca, Professor of Clinical Neurology and Experimental Neuropathology at the University of Oxford.

 Some of the world's greatest researchers on brain trauma and CTE are collaborating to advance toward a cure for this disease that affects athletes and military veterans all over the world.
 View the leadership team.